sgherbst/svreal/README.md

 # Introduction

 **svreal** is a single-file SystemVerilog library that makes it easy to perform fixed-point operations in a synthesizable fashion in SystemVerilog.
-The alignment details are handled automatically, so the user is free to customize the format of each fixed-point signal in the design without inconvenience.
+The exponent and alignment details are handled automatically, so the user is free to customize the format of each fixed-point signal in the design without inconvenience.
 For debugging range/resolution issues, the user can switch all signal types to a floating-point representation using a single **define** command-line option.
 Supported fixed-point operations include addition, subtraction, negation, multiplication, comparison, and conditional assignment.

 # Installation